• Skip to primary navigation

 18 Which of these major cities is the farthest south?

-19 Which Mormon temples was the first to be completed in the state of Utah?
+19 Which Mormon temples were the first to be completed in the state of Utah?

 20 What is Utah’s state mammal?